pgomezgonzalez/barcode_pipeline/README.md

 There should there a folder called `pod5`, together with more files.

 Make an `analysis` folder, and transfer here the required files:
-- metadata file: This can be a xlsx or txt (tab-delimited) file with the following data in columns:
+- **metadata file**: This can be a xlsx or txt (tab-delimited) file with the following data in columns:
     - `experiment_id` = whatever name/ID you want to give to this experiment
     - `flow_cell_id` = flow cell identification used (i.e. FAZ01857)
     - `kit` = name of the kit used for library preparation (i.e. SQK-NBD114-96)